 Candy Cane Seeds Printable

-If you want to try this in your classroom, download this set of candy cane seeds printable labels.
+If you want to try this in your classroom, download this set of candy cane seeds printable labels from the Free Resource Library.
 These are PDF files, free for personal use, that include printable Tic Tac labels and bag toppers.
 The labels can be printed on a sheet of sticker paper and then attached to your Tic Tac boxes.

 If you’d rather use mints or gumdrops as seeds, the candy cane seeds bag topper can be printed on white card stock and attached to a zip-loc bag to create a cute seed packet.